-If a member of the college community has reason to believe that a student is missing, they should immediately notify the Department of Public Safety at 717-245-1111, whether or not the student resides on campus.
-Public Safety will generate a missing person report and initiate an investigation.
-Public Safety will then notify the Student Life On-Call personnel, the Chief of Public Safety and/or their designee, and other appropriate personnel to initiate actions to locate the student.
-All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of Public Safety and the Office of the Dean of Students.
-If the student is an on campus resident, Public Safety, working with Campus Life personnel, may make an entry into the student's room to check on their welfare.
-If the student is an off-campus resident, Public Safety will informally enlist the aid of the neighboring police agency having jurisdiction.
+If a member of the college community has reason to believe that a student is missing, they should immediately notify DPS at 717-245-1111, whether or not the student resides on campus.
+DPS will generate a missing person report and initiate an investigation.
+DPS will then notify the Student Life On-Call personnel, the Chief of Public Safety and/or their designee, and other appropriate personnel to initiate actions to locate the student.
+All possible efforts will be made to locate the student to determine his or her state of health and well-being through the collaboration of DPS and the Office of the Dean of Students.
+If the student is an on campus resident, DPS, working with Campus Life personnel, may make an entry into the student's room to check on their welfare.
+If the student is an off-campus resident, DPS will informally enlist the aid of the neighboring police agency having jurisdiction.